ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

 	```
 	{:pre}

-For more information about how to deploy an image from IBM Cloud Container Registry, see [Deploying containers from an IBM Cloud Container Registry image to the default Kubernetes namespace](https://{DomainName}/docs/containers?containers?topic=containers-images#namespace).
+For more information about how to deploy an image from {{site.data.keyword.registrylong_notm}}, see [Deploying containers from an {site.data.keyword.registryshort_notm} image to the default Kubernetes namespace](https://{DomainName}/docs/containers?containers?topic=containers-images#namespace).

 ## Create a CDN instance

-1. Before you create CDN instance, apply for a domain name for your application.
-For example, you can register a domain from [IBM Cloud Domains](https://{DomainName}/classic/services/domains).
+Before you create CDN instance, you should have registered a domain name for your application as said in the [Prerequisite](#prereqs).

 2. Go to the cloud catalog, and select [**Content Delivery Network**](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) from the Network section.
 Click **Create**.
 3. On the next dialog, set the hostname for CDN to the custom domain of your application, for example, `todo.exampledomain.net`.
 4. Set the rest of CDN configurations:
 	* Set the **Custom CNAME** prefix to a unique value, for example, `todo-sample`.
 	* Go back to your DNS service provider and configure CNAME record.
 For example, in [DNS Forward Zone](https://{DomainName}/classic/network/dns/forwardzones), take the following steps:
 	  1. Click the name of your domain.
 	  2. Under **Add a new record**, select **CNAME** as resource type, and map the host `todo.exampledomain.net` to the CNAME `todo-sample.cdn.appdomain.cloud.`
 	  3. Click **Add Record**.
 	![](images/solution52-cdn-dca/dns_record.png)
 	* Leave **Host header** and **Path** empty.